paypal/InnerSourceCommons/events/isc-spring-2018.md

 * If you should arrive at Frankfurt Main Airport (FRA), a train to Stuttgart central station takes approximately 1.5 hours.
 * Please note that services like **Uber and Lyft are not available in Germany**.
 Your best options for getting from the airport to the hotels or summit location are

-    * [public transportation](https://en.vvs.de/): Take the S3 to the main station and then the S6 to either hotel.
+    * [public transportation](https://en.vvs.de/): Take the S3 to the main station and then the S6 to either hotel. **Note**: tickets for the tram can be paid for with credit card, but you'll need your PIN!
     * taxi: expect a fee of 60 - 70 EUR from the airport to the hotels or the summit location
     * rental car.